-Now that you have the basics of your app, don't forget to start setting some privacy rules and conditionals to keep your data secure - starting with roles in the 'Privacy' section of your Data tab.
+Now that you have the basics of your app, don't forget to set some privacy rules and conditionals to keep your data secure, starting with roles in the 'Privacy' section of your Data tab.
 You can also check if you're unintentionally exposing any data with an API checker.

-Hiring a developer or dev team to build this application would cost thousands, if not tens-of-thousands of dollars.
+Hiring a developer or dev team to build a feature-rich Tripadvisor clone application would cost thousands, if not tens of thousands of dollars that may not be in your budget or supported by your business model.
 As you launch and grow in users, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
-Some templates and plugins may cost more, but you can build all the functionality of Tripadvisor without any additional costs.
+Some templates and plugins may cost more, but you can build a Tripadvisor clone with all the functionality of the original without any additional costs.

-If you didn’t want to build your Tripadvisor clone from scratch, you can purchase one of the templates made by our community members.
+If you don’t want to build your Tripadvisor clone from scratch, you can purchase one of the templates made by our community members.
 Some similar templates include:

 Bubble can help you build a Tripadvisor clone or any other product you choose!
-It’s never been easier to build something incredible without having to code.
+It’s never been easier to build something incredible without any prior app development experience or having to code.

 Ready to join the no-code movement?
 Register your free account here and get started today.

-If you’d like additional help when building your product, our thriving community forum is a great place to source actionable advice and resources.
-Any maker is also encouraged to ask questions within the community to help streamline their no-code journey.
+If you’d like additional help when building your product, our thriving community forum is a great place to source user-friendly, actionable advice and resources for entrepreneurs, lifelong learners, or anyone who just wants to build something great.
+If you’re looking for development solutions or tips on how to create advanced features or unique features beyond this starter Tripadvisor clone app tutorial, we encourage you to post a question.
+Any maker is encouraged to ask questions within the community to help streamline their no-code journey.